-Pompeii (or Herculaneum)
+Pompeii (and/or Herculaneum)

 For first time visitors a tour of Pompeii is a no-brainer.
 The eruption of Mount Vesuvius in 79 A.D buried the town in 13 – 20 feet of ash and pumice.
 There were occasional ‘discoveries’ of the ruins but it wasn’t until 1748 that the significance of the find was understood and excavations began.
 The site is a marvel in archaeology and is a UNESCO World Heritage Site.
-A tour of Pompeii gives you an insight into daily life in Roman times, and seeing Vesusius looming behind the ruins is a reminder of the power of nature.
+A small group tour of Pompeii gives you an insight into daily life in Roman times, and seeing Vesusius looming behind the ruins is a reminder of the power of nature.

-Most of the excursions to Pompeii or Herculaneum get you back to Sorrento with a bit of time for a glass of wine or a quick shop.
+Most of the excursions to Pompeii or Herculaneum get you back to Sorrento with a bit of free time for a glass of wine or a quick shop.
 Take advantage of this!